Partners and community plan

 Community planning partnerships have to produce a three year community plan for the Scottish Government.
 This shows how they will tackle some of the big social, economic and environmental issues in their area.
 They do this by looking at local information and listening to what communities and partnerships say about services.

-You can download the Community Plan below and see the partnership’s vision for a fairer and better off Edinburgh where there are more jobs, less crime and a better quality of life for everyone.
+Download the Community Plan for the partnership's vision for a fairer and better off Edinburgh where there are more jobs, less crime and a better quality of life for everyone.

 The Prevention Strategic Plan complements the Community Plan and should be read alongside it.
 You can download it from the community plan documents below.

 Neighbourhood Partnerships make local plans which support the community plan.
-You can find out more about these on the Neighbourhood Partnership website.
+Find out more on the Neighbourhood Partnership website.

 How we keep track

 Every six months in June and December we will report on what we are doing and achieving.
-You can download the latest performance report from the community plan documents below.
+Download the latest performance report from the community plan documents.

 The partnership family

 The partnership has a board and several other types of partnership called strategic, advisory groups and neighbourhood partnerships.
 They make up the family of partnerships and they deliver the community plan.
-To see who does what you can download the arrangements paper below.
-You can also download the board's papers for the last year, below.
+Download the board's papers for the last year.